prof-tejera/homework-4-karendolan/README.md

 ## Bonus Points

-1. Add support for decimal places.
+1. Add support for decimal places. (check)
-2. Add support for negative numbers.
+2. Add support for negative numbers. (use the subtract button!)
 3. How are you handling the overflow of text?
-How might we handle situations in which we are dealing with really large numbers?
+How might we handle situations in which we are dealing with really large numbers? (attempted to do toExponential but ended with a warning when going over a make number size)

 ## How to run the project